scorpido74/azure-docs.nl-nl/articles/vs-azure-tools-storage-explorer-relnotes.md

 #### <a name="new"></a>Nieuw

-* Share-ondersteuning: weergeven, uploaden, downloaden, het kopiëren van bestanden en mappen, SAS URI's (maken en verbinding maken)
+* File share support: viewing, uploading, downloading, copying files and directories, SAS URIs (create and connect)
-* Verbeterde gebruikerservaring voor het verbinden met opslag met SAS URI's of account sleutels
+* Improved user experience for connecting to Storage with SAS URIs or account keys
-* De resultaten van de query exporteren
+* Export table query results
-* Tabel kolom opnieuw ordenen en aanpassen
+* Table column reordering and customization
-* Blob-containers bekijken $logs en tabellen met $metrics voor Opslagaccounts met ingeschakelde metrische gegevens
+* Viewing $logs blob containers and $metrics tables for Storage Accounts with enabled metrics
-* Verbeterde exporteren en importeren van gedrag, bevat nu type eigenschapswaarde
+* Improved export and import behavior, now includes property value type

-#### <a name="fixes"></a>Oplossingen
+#### <a name="fixes"></a>Fixes

-* Vaste: uploaden of downloaden van grote blobs kan leiden tot onvolledige uploaden/downloaden
+* Fixed: uploading or downloading large blobs can result in incomplete uploads/downloads
-* Vaste: bewerken, toe te voegen of importeren van een entiteit met een numerieke tekenreekswaarde ("1") zullen converteren naar double
+* Fixed: editing, adding, or importing an entity with a numeric string value ("1") will convert it to double
-* Vaste Kan het tabel knooppunt niet uitvouwen in de lokale ontwikkel omgeving
+* Fixed: Unable to expand the table node in the local development environment

 #### <a name="known-issues"></a>Bekende problemen

-* tabellen met $metrics zijn niet zichtbaar zijn voor Blob Storage-accounts
+* $metrics tables are not visible for Blob Storage accounts
-* Berichten in de wachtrij toegevoegd via een programma mogelijk niet correct weergegeven als de berichten zijn gecodeerd met Base64-codering
+* Queue messages added programmatically may not be displayed correctly if the messages are encoded using Base64 encoding

 05/17/2016
-### <a name="version-07201605090"></a>Versie 0.7.20160509.0
+### <a name="version-07201605090"></a>Version 0.7.20160509.0

 #### <a name="new"></a>Nieuw

-* Betere foutafhandeling voor app-crashes
+* Better error handling for app crashes

-#### <a name="fixes"></a>Oplossingen
+#### <a name="fixes"></a>Fixes

-* Probleem opgelost waarbij informatiebalk berichten soms niet worden weergegeven als aanmeldingsreferenties vereist zijn
+* Fixed bug where InfoBar messages sometimes don't show up when sign-in credentials were required

 #### <a name="known-issues"></a>Bekende problemen

-* Maateenheidgroeptabellen Toevoegen, bewerken of importeren van een entiteit met een eigenschap met een niet-eenduidige numerieke waarde, zoals "1" of "1,0", en de gebruiker probeert deze te verzenden als een `Edm.String`EDM-client. dubbele
+* Tables: Adding, editing, or importing an entity that has a property with an ambiguously numeric value, such as "1" or "1.0", and the user tries to send it as an `Edm.String`, the value will come back through the client API as an Edm.Double

 03/31/2016

-### <a name="version-07201603250"></a>Versie 0.7.20160325.0
+### <a name="version-07201603250"></a>Version 0.7.20160325.0

 >[!VIDEO https://www.youtube.com/embed/imbgBRHX65A?ecver=1]